Befox/cdav/README.md

 ## Troubleshooting

-To test cdav module, you can use DAVDroid url https://server.example.com/dolibarr/htdocs/cdav/ in a web browser.
+To test cdav module, you can use DAVx⁵ url https://server.example.com/dolibarr/htdocs/cdav/ in a web browser.
 Error messages are clearer.

 ### Apache web server